STOmics/Stereopy/docs/source/index.rst

 Version 1.0.0
 ~~~~~~~~~~~~~~
-1.0.0 : 2023-11-30
+1.0.0 : 2023-12-04

 Features:

 1. Addition of GPU acceleration on SinlgeR for large-volume data, and optimized calculating based on CPU version.
 2. Addition of `st.plt.elbow` to visualize PCA result, for appropriate number of pcs.
 3. Addition of color, max, min setting for colorbar, when plotting heatmap.
-4. Addition of cell segmentation of `Deep Lenrning Model V1_Pro`, which is improved based on `V1`.
+4. Addition of cell segmentation of `Deep Learning Model V1_Pro`, which is improved based on `V1`.
 5. Supplemented parameters of `st.plt.auc_heatmap` and `st.plt.auc_heatmap_by_group`, full access to `seaborn.clustermap`;
 6. Addition of thread and seed setting in `st.tl.umap`, of which the default method have been changed to single thread with the sacrifice of computational efficiency to ensure reproducibility of results.
 More in https://umap-learn.readthedocs.io/en/latest/reproducibility.html.
 7. Modification of computing method of bin coordinates when reading GEM, consistent with GEF.